 Of course, it’s not all sunshine and rainbows, there are pros and cons to everything so to help you understand what you’d be getting yourself into, I’ve put together a list of pros and cons when it comes to hostel volunteer work.
 If after getting through these, you decide volunteering at a hostel is definitely for you then keep reading for some key tips on how to land your first volunteer gig!

-Pros of working in a hostel
+Pros of volunteering in a hostel

 1. It’s SO much fun